 1. Sing along

-Music is a sensorimotor and cognition developer.
+Music helps develop sensorimotor skills and cognition.
 Teach your toddler to sing after you or with a music player.
 It will entertain them and improve their social and emotional skills.

 2. Practice animal sounds recognition